nxy7/optimus/README.md

 - Extensible using any shell that's available on the system. ☑
 - Discoverable: allows newcomers to easily find out all parts of the system they can interact with. ☑
 - Smart testing makes CI pipelines faster. ☒
+- Post command hooks allow you to run script after specific command. ☒
-- Integrates with other tools like telepresence. ☒
+- Integrates with other tools like telepresence. ☑
 - Works with Docker Compose, Kubernetes and standalone apps. ☑
 - Composable: configuration can be split into many files. ☑
 - Commands work from any directory within repository. ☑